-- Purpose and Scope This includes activity objectives and methodology of the evaluation - Authorization - Previous Studies - Background - Target Area description - Plans and photos of Target Area - Population density - Population projections (if available) - Narrative describing existing conditions including description of needs to be addressed - Map of existing conditions, particularly of existing conditions to be addressed with CDBG-DR funds, including pipe sizes and other relevant measures of existing infrastructure - Evaluation of Alternatives Description of alternatives considered, including cost estimates of each alternative (capital, operation, and maintenance and user fees).
-Street and road activities should include the advantages and disadvantages of alternative typical sections (curb and gutter versus shoulder and ditch section). - Assessment of impacts on Target Area Residents and Property Owners This should discuss land, rightof-way, and easement acquisition requirements. - Description of Proposed Activity - Identification of applicable federal, state and local design standards - DOT standards identify a 25-year flood design standard for local road drainage improvements.
-Standards greater or less than 25 years must be explained and justified in the CDBG-DR application. - Drainage activities should include site specific preliminary hydrologic and hydraulic calculations for each drainage shed - Drainage activities should include a description of activity outfall(s) and consideration of downstream impacts - Required Permits - Operation and maintenance requirements Should provide a detailed explanation of responsible party (Subrecipient, GDOT, other) operation and maintenance capability (available staff, maintenance schedule and frequency, contracted maintenance personnel, equipment, expertise, etc.).
-Note: This document should be signed by the Chief Elected Official.

-- Narrative Describe the proposed improvements including a description of the impact of the proposed improvements on the quality of life of target area residents
+- Purpose and Scope (project objectives and methodology of evaluation) - Authorization - Previous Studies Background - Target Area description - Plans and photos of Target Area - Population density - Population projections (if available) - Narrative describing existing conditions including description of needs to be addressed - Map of existing conditions, particularly of existing conditions to be addressed with CDBG-DR or CDBG-MIT funds, including pipe sizes and other relevant measures of existing infrastructure Evaluation of Alternatives - Descriptions of alternatives considered, including cost estimates of each alternative (capital, operation and maintenance & user fees) - Street and road projects should include the advantages and disadvantages of alternative typical sections (curb and gutter versus shoulder and ditch section) - Assessment of impacts on Target Area residents & property owners (land, right-of-way and easement acquisition requirements) Description of Proposed Project - Identification of applicable federal, state and local design standards - DOT standards identify a 25-year flood design standard for local road drainage improvements.
+Standards greater or less than 25 years must be explained and justified in the CDBG-MIT application. - Drainage projects should include site specific preliminary hydrologic and hydraulic calculations for each drainage shed - Drainage projects should include a description of project outfall(s) and consideration of downstream impacts - Required Permits - Operation and maintenance requirements, responsible party (Grantee, GDOT, other) and operation and maintenance capability (available staff, equipment and expertise) - Narrative describing the proposed improvements including a description of the impact of the proposed improvements on the quality of life of target area residents

-- Maps Should include proposed improvements, including pipe sizes and other relevant measures of proposed infrastructure
+- Map of proposed improvements, including pipe sizes and other relevant measures of proposed infrastructure Detailed Project Budget

-- Detailed Activity Budget This should include:

 - Construction and material costs

 - Design and oversight fees

-- o Grant Management
+- Grant Management

-- Funding Sources
+- Funding sources

-- Projected operating revenues and expenses (if applicable)
+- Projected Operating Revenues and Expenses (if applicable)

-- Projected User Fees (if applicable)
+- Projected User Fees (if applicable) Project Schedule

-- Activity Schedule